Kurt von Schleicher: Minister of defense

-The new Chancellor, Papen, in return appointed Schleicher as Minister of Defense, who now became General der Infanterie.
-Schleicher had selected the entire cabinet himself before he even had approached Papen with the offer to be Chancellor.
+The new chancellor, Papen, in return appointed Schleicher as minister of defense, who now became General der Infanterie.
+Schleicher had selected the entire cabinet himself before he even approached Papen with the offer to be Chancellor.
 The first act of the new government was to dissolve the Reichstag in accordance with Schleicher's "gentlemen's agreement" with Hitler on 4 June 1932.
 On 15 June 1932, the new government lifted the ban on the SA and the SS, who were secretly encouraged to indulge in as much violence as possible, both to discredit democracy and to provide a pretext for the new authoritarian regime Schleicher was working to create.